Tulip-Dev/tulip/doc/user/tutorial_beginner.rst

 Apply an Algorithm
 ==================

-As a visualization tool, Tulip offered several algorithms to adapt your graph layout.
+As a visualization tool, Tulip offers several algorithms to adapt your graph layout.
 You can use them very simply.

 * Following the steps mentioned above, let us generate a *Random General Graph* (*[File →] Import → Random General Graph* in the *Graph* category).
-We will specify here the *nodes* and *edges* settings (*Random General Graph* specific fields displayed in the import wizard) by typing *50* in both of the fields.
+We will specify here the *nodes* and *edges* parameters (*Random General Graph* specific fields displayed in the import wizard) by typing *50* in both of the fields.

 .. image:: _images/tutorial_beginner-random_graph.png
      :width: 600

-* Once the button *Finish* is pressed, you can see a graph similar to this one :
+* Once the button *OK* is pressed, you can see a graph similar to this one :

 .. image:: _images/tutorial_beginner-graph_tangled.png
      :width: 600

-Since node positions are choose randomly upon generation, the layout is tangled and not really clear.
+Since node positions are choosen randomly upon generation, the layout is tangled and not really clear.

 * To improve it, we can apply a *Layout algorithm*.
 In the Algorithm window, select *Layout → Force directed → GEM (Frick)*.
 A new position for each node will be computed in order to get a better layout: